joaquimfranca/joaquimfranca/README.md

 # 💫 About Me:
-As a developer, i have skills in React, designing, creating, and maintaining software applications and systems.
+As a developer,
+I have skills in React, creating, and maintaining software applications and systems.

 ## 🌐 Socials: